 Write a story about spending a day with a robot, a dog, and a cow.

-Write a story about discovering a time machine.
+Write a story about discovering a broken time machine that doesn’t use electricity.

-Write a story about you invented something that changed the world.
+Write a story about you invented something that changed the working world.

 Write another ending to your favorite movie.